rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-09-26-new-microsoft.md

 Can't leave out the much maligned [Github acquisition](https://blogs.microsoft.com/blog/2018/06/04/microsoft-github-empowering-developers/).
 But then [I've already weighed in on this issue]({% post_url /2018/2018-08-11-so-long-to-bitbucket %}).

-Honerable mention goes to [Azure](https://azure.microsoft.com/en-us/).
+Honorable mention goes to [Azure](https://azure.microsoft.com/en-us/).
 Never used it, but have heard generally good things.
 And let's be honest, Amazon/AWS need the competition.

 Just the latest chapter in the ["embrace, extend, extinguish"](https://en.wikipedia.org/wiki/Embrace,_extend,_and_extinguish) saga?
 Perhaps.